subquery/documentation/docs/quickstart/quickstart_chains/terra.md

 `docker-compose.yml` file defines all the configurations that control how a SubQuery node runs.
 For a new project, which you have just initialised, you won't need to change anything.

-However, you must visit the [Runnning SubQuery Locally](../../run_publish/run.md) section and get a detailed explanation of the file and the settings.
+However, visit the [Running SubQuery Locally](../../run_publish/run.md) to get more information on the file and the settings.

 Run the following command under the project directory: